-Our texting didn’t have the curt eloquence of teen girls who can share their complex emotions with mere consonants.
-But it carried us back to our pastiche living room in Flushing of our parent’s home.
+Our texting didn’t have the curt eloquence of teens who can share their complex emotions with mere consonants.
+But it carried us back to our pastiche living room in Flushing, New York.
 Pressing “send” felt like a high five.
-I could see my youngest brother Luke running out of the room because the intensity of the suspense as Familia wound up for a pitch.
+I could see my youngest brother Luke running out of the room because of the unbearable suspense building as Familia winds up for a pitch.

-I am 43, but I was only 14 and we were children again watching our childhood favorite team, “New York Mets.”
+I am 43, but I became 14 and we were children again watching our childhood favorite team, “New York Mets.”

 When we came to America in 1980, we fell in love with the game of baseball and the New York Mets.
-Mets’ stadium was only a ten minute drive away from our 2 bedroom, elevator-less apartment.
-I saw them in TV and they were larger than life.
-But then they played on our backyard, larger but still had that classic Flushing strewn old newspapers and small brown bags on their parking lot.
-We could run into the players on the 7 train or catch them while window shopping down Main Street.
+I saw them on TV and they were larger than life.
+But they were one of us because they played in our backyard because Shea Stadium just one train stop away and it had that classic Flushing look of strewn old newspapers and brown bags swishing around the parking lot.
+We could run into the players on the 7 train or catch them while window shopping on Main Street.

-It was a subconscious way of making ourselves American, prove our citizenship through remembrance of pitchers and not just presidents because baseball is what Americans do while memorizing presidents is what immigrants do to get a paper.
+It was a subconscious way of making ourselves American, prove our citizenship through remembrance of pitchers and not just presidents because baseball is what Americans do while memorizing presidents is what immigrants do to get their citizenship paper.

 But it wasn’t just the American identity we were pursuing.
-Mets gave us a ritual around which we three brothers can spend time together and knead a group identity.
+Mets gave us a ritual around which the three brothers can spend time together and knead a group identity.
 Growing up in New York, we were constantly reminded that we were different.
 Different in our complexion and speech, different from our classmates, different from pedestrians we passed walking to and from school.
-We were different form our parents who kept holding onto Korean way of living while we were shedding it as fast as we could.
+We were different from our parents who kept holding onto Korean way of living while we were shedding it as fast as Big Mac wrapping paper.
 And we were different from each other, perhaps the saddest realization.
-Though we are different from the world, we are the same, always, right?
-Though we shared our parent’s genes and home, we were different physically, with our own puberty pacing, different in our personality, in our passions and preferences.
+Though we shared our parent’s genes and home, and experiencing the same type of anti-Asian discrimination, yet we were different physically with our own puberty pacing, different in our personality, in our passions and preferences.
 We started hanging out with a different circle of friends.
-It was the process of maturing, with carving of our self-identity we must separate from those closest to us.
+It was the process of maturing, with seemed to require carving our self-identity by separating from those closest to us.

 But NY Mets was the one shared passion.
-Their victories was our shared joy, their losses were our shared suffering, and even suffering when shared can be a powerful epoxy.
-NY Mets was one way of saying we are brothers no matter how our life takes us down different roads.
+Their victories were our shared joy, their losses were our endearing pain.
+And pain when shared can be a powerful epoxy.
+NY Mets was one way of saying we are brothers no matter how our life takes us down different and divergin paths.

-We are living in the far flung corners of the States, Luke in New York, Daniel in Seattle, and myself in Raleigh.
+We are living in the far flung corners of the State now: Luke in New York, Daniel in Seattle, and myself in Raleigh.
 We can’t drive for a thanksgiving dinner.
-Our lives are so different.
-But as we watched Familia strike out the last out on three straight pitches and we texted our exhilaration, we were together again, brothers.
+Our lives are as different as our worldviews and politics.
+But as we watched Familia strike out the last out on three straight pitches and we texted our exhilaration, we were together again, as brothers.